Sahilshetye/Breseq-Hansel-Porter/Hansel_HTMLscrapper/Readme.md

  Further Improvement:

  - [ ] Ading Unit test
- - [ ] Adding ability to export data in CSV
+ - [x] Adding ability to export data in CSV
- - [ ] Extending Soup to  out output.html in breseq (Currently only supports  index.html )
+ - [x] Extending Soup to  out output.html in breseq (Currently only supports  index.html )
  - [ ] Improving the logging of the file
+ - [x]  Improve the structure
+ - [ ] Setting up distribution